-The Graduate Program in Soil Science and Plant Nutrition aims to complement and enhance the training of undergraduate students and stimulate research, extension and scientific education in the areas of 1) Soil physics, degradation processes and land recovery, 2) soil biodiversity and soil-plant-microorganisms interactions, 3) pedogenesis and soil geography, 4) nutritional plant management, agronomic efficiency and impacts of fertilizer, waste and effluents use in agriculture, 5) soil organic matter and substances dynamics and potentially toxic elements in the soil.
+The Graduate Program in Soils and Plant Nutrition aims to complement and enhance the training of undergraduate students and stimulate research, extension and scientific education in the areas of 1) Physics, soil conservation and management; 2) Soil biology; 3) Pedogenesis and soil geography, 4) Soil fertility and nutritional management of plants and 5) Dynamics of organic matter and behavior of elements and toxic substances in the environment.

 The program trains professionals to develop the necessary skills to work in teaching and research institutions, both in private or public institutions dealing with agribusiness and environmental issues, providing the students with a suitable understanding of the physical, chemical, morphological, mineralogical and biological properties of soil and corresponding plant interaction.

 The main objectives of the program are forming human resources in a graduate-degree level and developing the main activities of the University from a multi and interdisciplinary perspective in the area of knowledge on soil science and plant nutrition, addressing soil-plant-water-atmosphere related issues.